pixas/MedSSS/README.md

 We open-sourced our models, data, and code here.

-**We have updated the training method, models, and papers.
+**We are updating the training method, models, and the paper.
 The models here are old-fashioned.
 We will update them as soon as possible.**